zoff99/ToxAndroidRefImpl/PRIVACY_POLICY.md

 * All data sent over the network is encrypted, only the intended recipient can read it.

-* If you lose you device or your stored data there is no way to restore it.
+* If you lose your device or your stored data there is no way to restore it.

-* If a direct connection can not be established, then TCP relays are used to send data
+* If a direct connection can not be established, then TCP relays are used to send data.

 * TCP relays can not read or decrypt any data.